dmasad/Smew/Readme.md

 ### Possible future work

 Suggestions and pull requests welcome!

-* In Sea Duck, narration is done using Tracery grammar; that could be handy here too.

 * At the moment, narration is just printed to the screen.
 It would be nice to track it internally too.